GAumala/markdown-cv/index.md

 `2024 - now`
 **Independent contractor**<br>
-I have worked directly with a few clients here in Ecuador developing web applications, Android apps, and chatbots in Whatsapp and Telegram.
-My most recent project was an Android app for a healthcare provider to transcribe patient data faster using AI.
+I have worked directly with a few clients here in Ecuador writing software that can solve real world problems for small businesses.
+My experience in the past year includes:

+- Web applications written in Clojure or Node.js that store data securely in a PostgreSQL database
+- User interfaces in React.js (Web) or Kotlin (Android) using the latest technologies to improve user experience
+- Chatbots for WhatsApp and Telegram that integrate AI APIs like Deepseek to facilitate user input and add AI-powered capabilites.

+I have also designed and implemented Linux-based solutions using systemd and Docker to deploy and monitor these web applications, ensuring high uptime and reliability for end users.
 <!-- ### Footer
 Last updated: Feb 2025 -->